gophercoders/website/content/lessons/KS2/lower/repetition.md

 {{% /panelWarningTitle %}}

 {{% panelInfoTitle title="Now it is your turn" %}}
-Look the the example loop and see if you can work out what happens
+Look at the example loop and see if you can work out what happens

 * If your first guess was Goldfish?
 * If your first guess was Banana?
 * If you had three guesses, first Octopus, then Shark, then Banana

-Remember whatever you type in as you answer is read by the line
+Remember whatever you type in as your answer is read by the line

 {{< hilight lang="go" style="edit-gedit" lineNumbers="y" >}}
 word = simpleio.ReadStringFromKeyboard()